h1st-ai/h1st/h1st/contrib/tune_server/README.md

 Get all tune experiments for a model class

 `GET /api/tune/{id}?model_class=xxx`
 Query specific details about an experiment.
-This returns all the trails and metrics.
+This returns all the trials and metrics.